vsfonseca23/zepp-os-smart-authenticator/README.md

-# Zepp OS integration for Android authenticators apps
+# Zepp OS Smart Authentication
-Integration app for Zepp OS and Android authenticator apps notifications
+Provides a smart interacton for Android authenticator apps such as Google Authenticator and Microsoft Authenticator.

 ##Environment configuration
 Please follow the tutorial at Zepp OS Developers Documentation: